News

 More draught on the tidal Elbe

-Since September 23, the navigable target depth on the tidal Elbe has been increased by up to half a meter.
-Shipping companies can now factor these new draft depths into their route planning and vessel scheduling, enabling them to transport more cargo cost-effectively and sustainably by sea deep into the hinterland.
+Since 23 September, the navigable target depth on the tidal section of the Elbe has been increased by up to half a metre.
+Shipping operators can now take these new draughts into account when planning their voyages and deploying vessels, thereby enabling them to transport more cargo cost-effectively and sustainably by sea deep into the hinterland.

 More information can be found here.

-New video: A day at the port with Steven Stabenow, receptionist
+New video: A day in the harbour with Steven Stabenow, receptionist

-Ensuring safe water depths in the Port of Hamburg is a complex task that can only be accomplished if everyone works together.
+Ensuring safe water depths in the Port of Hamburg is a complex task, and it only works if everyone works together.
 And that includes, not least, our reception team.
-Our new video shows what a typical day at the port looks like for Steven.
+Our new video shows what a typical day in the port looks like for Steven.

 Click here for the video

-Tidal Elbe escape game as a traveling exhibition
+Tidal Elbe escape game as a travelling exhibition

-The Society for Ecological Planning in Wilhelmsburg (GÖP) has developed an interactive traveling exhibition on the topic of the Tideelbe.
-It features a section with traditional informational displays (an exhibition), can be converted into an escape room, and fits into any lobby.
+The Society for Ecological Planning in Wilhelmsburg (GÖP) has developed an interactive travelling exhibition on the theme of the Tideelbe.
+It features a section with a traditional information display (exhibition), can also be converted into an escape room, and fits into any foyer.
 This makes it ideal for schools.
-The goal is for a group inside the cube to free themselves by solving puzzles with the help of teams outside.
-The puzzles focus on the Tideelbe.
-This brings knowledge about the Tideelbe—covering flood protection, port operations, tides, and nature—to life in a vivid and engaging way for children in 5th grade and up, as well as other interested visitors.
+The aim is for a group inside the cube to free themselves by solving tasks with the help of teams outside.
+The puzzles are based on the Tideelbe.
+In this way, knowledge about the Tideelbe – covering flood protection, port management, tides and nature – is conveyed in a vivid and hands-on way, for children from Year 5 onwards and other interested parties.

 More information is available here.